bmuschko/gradle-izpack-plugin/README.md

     </tr>
     <tr style="background-color: #F0F0F01C">
         <td>
-            Currently, there is work in progress to move this plugin to the <a href="https://izpack.org/">IzPack</a> project.
+            The plugin is now maintained by <a href="https://izpack.org/">IzPack</a> under the <a href="https://github.com/izpack/izpack-gradle-plugin">izpack-gradle-plugin</a> project.
         </td>
     </tr>
 </table>